(Updated July 2013)

 vi) Councilors.
 Elected councilors shall participate in all matters of the Council and attend annual meetings of the Society.

-vii) Editors.
-Each Editor shall carry out policy decisions of the Council, report directly to the Council, and be authorized to act for his/her respective Editorial Boards in arriving at Editorial decisions and conducting routine business.
+vii) Chief Editors.
+Each Chief Editor shall carry out policy decisions of the Council, report directly to the Council, and be authorized to act for his/her respective Editorial Boards in arriving at Editorial decisions and conducting routine business.
 Editorial Board meetings may be held by electronic means.
 Each of the Editors shall submit an annual report to the Society regarding the operation of their respective journals.
+Chief Editors shall also serve as non-voting ex officio members of the Council.

 ARTICLE 5.
 Meetings.